 Some of the important features beginners would want to look for

-- Spacious running track – all our professional treadmills above come with a very spacious user friendly deck, and if it can automatically adjust the incline, then the better.
+Spacious running track – all our professional treadmills above come with a very spacious user friendly deck, and if it can automatically adjust the incline, then the better.

-- Training and coaching videos – So that a beginner isn’t forced to spend hours finding some useful and accurate information on YouTube.
-Also nowadays there are exercise apps like Zwift, which is compatible with a lot of treadmills, these apps give you a gamified running experience, making it easier and more enjoyable for you to use the treadmill.
+Training and coaching videos – So that a beginner isn't forced to spend hours finding some useful and accurate information on YouTube.
+Also nowadays there are exercise apps like Zwift, which is compatible with a lot of treadmills, these apps give you a gamified running experience, making things fun and helping you stay motivated.

 Now, what should the advanced users look for?

-- While the cushioning system would be important to advanced users too, they would preferably want to have an adjustable system where they can turn it on and off as per their varying workout needs
+While the cushioning system would be important to advanced users too, they would preferably want to have a system they can adjust to match their varying workout needs.

 Should I just run outside instead of buying a treadmill?

 Well, if you really could go out and run every day, you probably wouldn't even be reading this right now!